Mishree-14/Cpp_Experiement_18_Stack-Implementation-using-Array/README.md

 | Implementation      | Simple and easy                    | More complex                             |

 ## Algorithm

+## Stack Function:

+### Algorithm for push()

+Increment the value of top by 1.

+Assign the value 77 to array[top].

+Return the newly inserted element.

+### Algorithm for the Main Program

+Initialize an integer array array[5] to represent the stack.

+Initialize top = -1 to indicate the stack is empty.

+Use a for loop to repeat 5 times:

+Call the push(array, &top) function.

+Print the element just inserted.

+End the program.

+## Stack Class:

 ### Algorithm for pushElement(num)

 Check if topIndex == MAX_SIZE - 1.